Spring 2018 Graduation Application Deadline

 Steps to Apply

 Meet with your faculty advisor or designated certified advisor to ensure you are ready to graduate.
 Verify that your major and catalog year for the degree or certificate you are pursuing is up to date.
 Changes to the major must be completed at Admissions and Records, Palomino Center, Room 117.

 - Meet with your Advisor for a degree or certificate audit.

 - Complete Graduation Application and the online ACES application with your advisor! <<<(Print paper application!)

-- Bring degree or certificate audit and Graduation paper application to Admissions & Records, Palomino Center room 117.
+- Bring Alamo GPS Audit and Graduation paper application to Admissions & Records, Palomino Center room 117.

 Submit completed applications to Admissions & Records, Palomino Center 117.